Foxfire342/ticket-lifecycle/README.md

 Now that we have adjusted the priority, department and SLA, we can post a reply to the user letting them know that we are working on their ticket or if the incident was simple we can send them a message saying that the issue has been resolved and briefly explaining what was done.
 In my ticket I sent a short message saying that I was coordinating with the Sys Admin Team to address the issue.
-If the issue is still open then leave the ticket status as open or if you resolved your ticket then change it to closed to close out the ticket and then hit "post reply".
+If the issue is still open then leave the ticket status as open or if you resolved your ticket then change it to resolved to close out the ticket and then hit "post reply".
 </p>